-Although we had originally determined the fair value of the common stock underlying 120,000 options granted to employees on October 21, 2005 to be \$10.00 at the time, based upon a contemporaneous sale of common stock to an unrelated third party by certain stockholders of the Company, including Stephen G. Waldis and James McCormick, we determined that the value of the common stock was \$7.85 per share.
-The principal factors we considered in determining the increase in fair value of our common stock over the July determination were as follows:
+Although we had originally determined the fair value of the common stock underlying 120 options granted to employees on October 21, 2005 to be \$10.00 at the time, based upon a contemporaneous sale of common stock to an unrelated third party by certain stockholders of the Company, including Stephen G. Waldis and James McCormick, we determined that the value of the common stock was \$7.85 per share.
+The principal factors considered in determining the increase in fair value of our common stock over the July determination were as follows:

-- For the nine months ended September 30, 2005, revenues and net income exceeded forecasts in our original business plan but were consistent with our adjusted forecasts; - During the third quarter we initiated the process of an initial public offering and began drafting a registration statement; as a result we increased the probability used under the PWER method to 75%; and - Anticipated renewal of a contract with a large customer for an additional two years.
+- For the nine months ended September 30, 2005, revenues and net income exceeded forecasts in our business plan; - During the third quarter we initiated the process of an initial public offering and began drafting a registration statement; as a result we increased the probability used under the PWER method to 75%. - Anticipated renewal of a contract with a large customer for an additional two years.